 In reality, it’s not the event that makes us unhappy, it’s the way we think about it that does.
 Let that sink in.
 Your happiness is all in your perception, and the key is to focus on positive thoughts.
 Yes, it might rain on your wedding day but that doesn’t change the fact that you’re marrying the person you love!
 That is what makes it a wonderful day, not the weather.
 Not convinced?
 The best way to reaffirm the idea is with the Blank Brain Test.

 Start by recalling a time you felt unhappy, perhaps a friend was rude to you, and think about it for a minute or two.
 We know it’s not fun, but it will be worth it.

-When you stop thinking about what makes you unhappy at that moment, you feel better, right?
-That means that once the thought goes away, so does the suffering.
-Often, we can't control what happens, but we can control how we think.
+When you stopped thinking about what makes you unhappy, at that moment, you felt better right?
+That means, once the thought goes away, so does the suffering.
+Often, we can't control what happens but we can control how we think.

-Mo explains in his book that when a rude person apologises, it doesn't erase the event but makes you feel better, simply because the gesture changes the way you think about what happened.
+Mo explains in his book that when a rude person apologises it doesn’t erase the event, but it does make you feel better, simply because the gesture changes the way you think about what happened.
 It brings the emotional world inside you and the world events outside you into better alignment and balances out your Happiness Equation.

 Click here for Day 4 of the Happiness Challenge.